nds-group/simplifier/README.md

 unzip Simplifier_SDUnet_ks2_015.zip
 ```

-First is need to import the VoronoiBoost class from the simplifier.py file:
+First is need to import the Simplifier class from the simplifier.py file:

 ```python
 from simplifier import Simplifier